Introduction

 Divorce is classified into two types under Hindu law:

-The husband and wife must take legal advice from a lawyer and predetermine alimony and child custody issues if any.
+The husband and wife must seek legal advice and predetermine alimony and child custody issues, if any.
 There are only two requirements for filing a mutual divorce: mutual consent and living separately for at least one year.

 - Contested Divorce: A Contested Divorce occurs when either spouse initiates the divorce.
 Hindu Marriage Act of 1955 specifies the grounds for a contested divorce, which include cruelty, conversion of religion, insanity, communicable disease, or either spouse’s absence for more than seven years.